Chart Color Schemes

 Peregian Springs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Peregian Springs, as per the latest Census, consisted of 78.3% houses and 21.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 73.5% houses and 26.5% other dwellings.
-Home ownership in Peregian Springs was at 28.3%, with the remaining dwellings either mortgaged (32.8%) or rented (38.8%).
-The median monthly mortgage repayment in the area was $2,100, higher than Non-Metro Qld's average of $2,000.
-The median weekly rent figure was recorded at $530, compared to Non-Metro Qld's $500.
-Nationally, Peregian Springs's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+In Peregian Springs, as per the latest Census evaluation, 78.3% of dwellings were houses, with the remaining 21.6% consisting of semi-detached homes, apartments, and other types.
+In contrast, Non-Metro Qld had 73.5% houses and 26.5% other dwellings.
+Home ownership in Peregian Springs stood at 28.3%, with mortgaged properties at 32.8% and rented ones at 38.8%.
+The median monthly mortgage repayment was $2,100, higher than Non-Metro Qld's average of $2,000.
+The median weekly rent in Peregian Springs was $530, compared to Non-Metro Qld's $500.
+Nationally, mortgage repayments were significantly higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing